mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/imanage-cloud-connector.md

 You can change the default values of the refresh interval from here if you want to.

 ### Connection description
 Upon creating the connection, navigate to the success page.
-Click **Auto Suggestion** to use the default connection description.
+Click **Auto suggestion** to use the default connection description.
 Alternatively, you may create a custom connection description to help Copilot better understand the indexed content and enhance the end user prompts when referencing content from this connection for your organization.

 ## Troubleshooting
-After publishing your connection, you can review the status under the **Data sources** tab in the [admin center](https://admin.microsoft.com).
+After publishing your connection, you can review the status under **Data sources** in the [admin center](https://admin.microsoft.com).
 For more information, see [Manage your connector](manage-connector.md).

 If you have issues or want to provide feedback, contact [Microsoft Graph | Support](https://developer.microsoft.com/en-us/graph/support).